earowang/hts/README.md

 ## License

-This package is free and open source software, licensed under GPL (\>= 2).
+This package is free and open source software, licensed under GPL (&gt;= 2).